-Crime is more prevalent than ever, with over one million burglaries in the U.S. every year.
-And simply double-checking that your doors are locked isn’t enough to keep intruders at bay.
+Crime is more prevalent than ever, with more than 1 million burglaries in the U.S. every year.
+And simply double-checking that your doors are locked isn’t enough to keep intruders away.

 Installing a home surveillance system is the most viable way to tighten up your security.
 The presence of circuit-controlled television (CCTV) cameras serves as a deterrent.
-And even if your home is burgled, you can use your footage for insurance purposes or hand it over to authorities.
+And even if someone burgles your home, you can use the footage for insurance purposes or hand it over to the authorities.

-But before you get started, there are some things to consider.
-Here we’ll explain what to plan for so you can get the most out of your home surveillance system.
+But before you get started, you have five factors to consider.
+Here, we’ll explain what to plan for so you can get the most out of your home surveillance system.

 A home surveillance system usually requires a range of equipment.
-And the more complex your system is, the higher its price.
+And the more complex your system is, the higher its price will be.

 You also need to consider how many surveillance items you want to buy.
-For example, you may have to compromise on the quality of a camera system for the sake of affording the right amount of cameras.
-Knowing how much of each equipment type you need will make all the difference when the time comes to install.
+For example, you may have to compromise on the quality of a camera system for the sake of affording the right number of cameras.
+Knowing how much or how many of each equipment type you need will make all the difference when installation time comes.

 Exposed wires are easy to tamper and damage.
-They’re susceptible to inclement weather conditions and also the animals in the neighborhood.
-Squirrels might chew them, birds will likely leave droppings on them, and there’s also general dirt and debris that could build up and affect their performance.
+They’re susceptible to inclement weather conditions — as well as neighborhood animals.
+Squirrels might chew them, birds will likely leave droppings on them, and dirt and debris can build up and affect their performance.

-So, for reliable security, you should cover any and all exposed wiring.
-AV Smart Solutions, among other businesses that offer professional installation services, will include surveillance system wire management to ensure everything is protected.
+For reliable security, you should cover any and all exposed wiring.
+AV Smart Solutions, among other businesses that offer professional installation services, will include surveillance system wire management to ensure everything stays protected.

 3. Observation Points

-The key spots to observe when planning your surveillance system setup are any doors or entrances that lead in or out of your house and property.
+The key spots to check when planning your surveillance system setup are any doors or entrances that lead in or out of your house and property.

 It’s wise to install cameras pointed at hidden entryways, too.
-Consider virtually any place that someone could enter your property, whether it be through the woods in the backyard, near a fence, or along the driveway.
+Consider practically any place that someone could enter your property, whether that’s through the backyard woods, near a fence or along the driveway.

-Some additional important spots to observe are side gates, basement windows, and general downstairs areas that members of the home don’t frequent as often.
+Some additional important spots to watch are side gates, basement windows and general downstairs areas that family members don’t use as often.

 4. Camera Locations

-Camera footage is often unusable when light is directly hitting the lens.
-Direct light, bright or not, causes lens flare and makes it very difficult to make out anything in the footage.
+Camera footage is often unusable when light directly hits the lens.
+Direct light, bright or not, causes lens flare and makes viewing footage very difficult.

-So, consider the lighting in the areas you want to observe.
-Where in that area is a camera least likely to be hit with direct light?
-Or, which area will receive direct light for the shortest amount of time?
+So, consider the lighting in the areas you want to watch.
+Where in that area is direct light least likely to hit a camera?
+Or which area will receive direct light for the shortest amount of time?

 If there’s no location where your camera will remain unobstructed for the whole day, consider placing two cameras in opposite locations.
-That way, when one camera is blocked, the other camera will work.
+That way, when one camera is blocked, the other camera works.

-You should also make sure your cameras have sufficient views of the space you want to observe.
-There’s no use in installing a camera if it’s impossible to gain a view from it.
+You should also make sure your cameras have sufficient views of the areas you want to observe.
+Installing a camera is pointless if it’s impossible to gain a view from it.

-Taking the time to strategically plan out your camera locations before installation will keep you safer.
-It will also help you avoid a hassle down the road if a camera needs relocating.
+Taking time to carefully plan your camera locations before installation will keep you safer.
+It’ll also help you avoid future hassles if a camera needs relocating.

 [Related: Five Smart Gadgets for Your Home]